Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check your or your child's progress weekly while receiving fat emulsions to make sure that this medicine is working properly.
-Blood and urine tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely while you are receiving this medicine.
+This will allow your doctor to see if the medicine is working properly.
+Blood and urine tests will be needed to check for unwanted effects.

 This medicine may increase your risk of developing infections.
 Avoid being near people who are sick or have infections while you or your child are receiving this medicine.
 Wash your hands often.
 Tell your doctor if you have any kind of infection before you start receiving this medicine.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.